NFL Rumors: Seattle Seahawks Could Stall Marshawn Lynch’s Signing With Oakland Raiders

-Marshawn Lynch return to the NFL could hit an unexpected snag.
+Marshawn Lynch’s return to the NFL could hit an unexpected snag.
 The Seattle Seahawks could stand in the way of Lynch signing with the Oakland Raiders.
-If that were to happen, Marshawn Lynch to the Raiders might take longer than anticipated.
+If that were to happen, Marshawn Lynch going to the Raiders might take longer than anticipated.

-Although Marshawn Lynch to the Raiders seems like a sure thing, what does not get talked about much is the fact the Seahawks own the running back’s rights.
+Although Marshawn Lynch going to the Raiders seems like a sure thing, what does not get talked about much is the fact the Seahawks own the running back’s rights.
 Lynch was under contract with the Seahawks prior to retiring from football.
 Since the Seahawks essentially control Lynch’s fate, if they want to ask for compensation from the Oakland Raiders, they can.

 Marshawn Lynch has begun the stages for reinstatement with the NFL.
-According to ESPN, Lynch has not formally signed the paperwork, yet he is contract negotiations with the Raiders.
+According to ESPN, Lynch has not formally signed the paperwork, yet he is in contract negotiations with the Raiders.

 Marshawn Lynch headed back to Oakland like pic.twitter.com/IYve8D5JF1